kaistmm/Audio-Mamba-AuM/README.md

 Each dataset's training scripts and relevant files are located within their respective folders under the `exps/` directory.
 These folders include:

 - **Bash files**: Represent configurations for various experiments conducted with the dataset.
-- **Data folder**: May include example train/test splits, dataset label information, and data sampling weights.
+- **Data folder** (except for EPIC-SOUNDS): May include example train/test splits, dataset label information, and data sampling weights.

 ### Executing Training Scripts
 To execute the training scripts: